ACEMS/optimisation_under_uncertainty/README.md

 # optimisation_under_uncertainty
-Central location for resources discussed in ACEMS reading group focused on the field of optimisation under uncertainty
+Welcome to the GitHub Repo for the ACEMS ACEMS Optimisation Under Uncertainty reading group.
+This is a central location for the reading material explored in the reading group.